 As DOS uses the BIOS for disk access and some BIOSes are not able to access sectors past 8GB (due to bugs in the USB int 13h code), it is always best to make the FAT32 partition start at the beginning of the USB disk.

 As Windows Explorer will only see the first partition on a flash drive, you can use the RMPrepUSB Ctrl-O function to swap ptn 1 with ptn 2 and then copy or edit the files on each partition.

 You can then install grub4dos to the FAT32 ptn using RMPrepUSB make sure that the FAT32 ptn is the first one and is visible in Explorer.

 Now, if you try to boot Windows XP, PE, Vista, 7, 8, Server 2008, etc from the NTFS partition - when Windows boots, it will not be able to access any files on the NTFS partition if it is the 2nd partition on the flash drive.
 One way to fix this is to ensure that the NTFS partition appears first in the partition table - this means you must remember to always leave the USB stick partition arrangement with the NTFS ptn set to the first position.

 To get around this, you can add some some grub4dos commands to swap over the partition entries.
 So the command at the start of the menu.lst on the FAT32 partition will set the FAT32 partition entry in the table as the first partition, and the commands at the start of the NTFS menu.lst will set the NTFS partition entry as the first entry in the partition table.

 The two sets of menu commands are attached in the g4d_ptn_swap.zip file below.

-The multiboot solution Easy2Boot had a .mnu file that adds a menu entry which allows you to swap over partition 1 with partition 2.
+The multiboot solution Easy2Boot contains a sample .mnu file that adds a menu entry which allows you to swap over partition 1 with partition 2.
 This means you can 'hide' all the files on the Easy2Boot partition.